eoinkelly/notes/aws/certified-developer-associate.md

             * maximum VPC network size is /16 on AWS
         * Tenancy
             * Dedicated
-                * lets you specify that instances in this VM should always use single tenant dedicated hardware no matter what their launch options are configured as
+                * lets you specify that instances in this VPC should always use single tenant dedicated hardware no matter what their launch options are configured as
                 * WARNING: a lot more expensive!